Stevewho/Computational-Learning/Perceptron/Readme.md

-## Percepton Alogrith includs Testing Data and Training
+# Perceptron Algorithm

+Apply perceptron
+* Perceptron.py is the step by step working
+* Tensorflow_Perceptron.py is the Tensorflow perceptron

+## summary
-Training data incldue 792 example, 1024 feature, and 1 label.
+Training data has 792 instances, 1024 features, and 1 label. the input of training data  is a (792,1025) matrix

-###
+testing data without the label is for submitting the assignment of the course